TMZ

 TMZ is an American entertainment-focused tabloid news organization owned by Fox Corporation.
-It made its debut on November 8, 2005, as a collaboration between AOL and Telepictures, a division of Warner Bros., until Time Warner divested AOL in 2009.
+It made its debut on November 8, 2005, as a collaboration between AOL and Telepictures, a division of Warner Bros.
+Entertainment, until Time Warner divested AOL in 2009.
 On September 13, 2021, Fox Corporation acquired TMZ from WarnerMedia for $50 million.

-The name "TMZ" is derived from the initialism for "thirty-mile zone" that was historically used in the film and television industry to refer to the so-called "studio zone"—an area with a 30 mi radius centered on the intersection of Beverly Boulevard and La Cienega Boulevard in Los Angeles, California.
-It was called the studio zone because of the number of film and television studios within it.
-TMZ's managing editor is Harvey Levin, a lawyer-turned-journalist who was previously a legal expert for the Los Angeles television station KCBS-TV.
+TMZ's founder and managing editor is Harvey Levin, a lawyer-turned-journalist who was previously a legal expert for the Los Angeles television station KCBS-TV.
+The name is short for "thirty-mile zone", this being another name for the studio zone surrounding Hollywood.

 Development

 Three months before TMZ's official launch, America Online (AOL) had indicated its intention to create a Hollywood and entertainment-focused news site in collaboration with Telepictures Productions.
 During this pre-launch period, AOL expressed interest in establishing a website with a primary emphasis on celebrities.
 Upon the site's official launch, AOL confirmed that it would predominantly showcase Hollywood gossip, encompassing interviews, photos, and video content featuring celebrities.
 Additionally, the platform would provide information related to industry news, covering movies, television shows, and more.

 The site was described as "an effort to further feed the current American obsession with celebrities".
 Mike Shields of MediaWeek.com wrote, "the site also boasts of an expansive collection of archived star photos and videos", allowing fans to "trace changing hairlines and waistlines of their favorites performers over the years".

+In March 2026, The New York Times saluted the website's newfound "name-and-shame political coverage", while, in April 2026, The New Yorkers Paula Mejía wrote that TMZ had begun to engage in political reportage.